lee-lindley/github_blog/_posts/2022-04-30-perl_dbd_oracle_clob.md

 $dbh->rollback; # to end the transaction concerning temp lob locator and freeing it so perl destructor doesn't complain
 ```
 I'm not going to print out the results, but this works just fine.
 My sample query output is not bigger than
-the chunk size, so it didn't loop, but it will work.
+the chunk size, so it didn't loop at first.
+I had to make it smaller and put in some debug
+prints to prove it, but it works.

 # Conclusion

-I've waved my hands around a lot and said you can get *CLOB* and *BLOB* data out on the client.
+I've waved my hands around a lot in prior articles saying
+you can get *CLOB* and *BLOB* data out on the client.
 I showed it
 with *sqlplus* and *sqlCL*.
 I have used Tom Kyte's *flat* utility for years (though the security mavens
 don't want me near a C compiler and Devops won't give me a deploy method for it).
 It was time to put up
 some proof that we can do it all with a scripting language efficiently too.
 Here ya' go.